w3c/wcag-act-rules/content/rules/afw4f7/proposed.md

 #### Failed Example 5

-<a class="example-link" title="Failed Example 5" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afw4f7/7507c8139cfda2c482c394fe00aaaf69e15acabb.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 5" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/afw4f7/7507c8139cfda2c482c394fe00aaaf69e15acabb.html">Open in a new tab</a>

 This black text with 30% opacity has a contrast ratio of 2.1:1 on the white background.